 ‘What does it mean, ‘to feed one’s soul’?

 No person can definitively define that expression and expect to be believed.
 It’s a personal thing.
 And what we feed our soul is a personal thing.
 What feeds mine could differ from what feeds yours.
 A walk in a park might feed your soul but it wouldn’t feed mine.
 For me, walking is for camels.
 But when we feed our soul we feel enriched.
 Soothed.
 When I am heartened, or gladdened, or moved, a part of me feels replenished.
 I call that part my soul: the bit that feels enriched.
 If you feel enriched when you:

 ▪ express yourself by putting a flower in your hair, wearing odd coloured socks . . .

-▪ explore your spirituality by attending a religious service, or by meditating, by being virtuous . . .
+▪ attend a religious service, or meditate, or do something virtuous . . .

-▪ are creative by writing a poem, painting a picture, composing a tune, devising a puzzle . . .
+▪ are creative, by writing a poem, or painting a picture, composing a tune, devising a puzzle . . .

 ▪ enjoy nature, by studying it, being in it, gardening . . .

-. . . then do it!
-You will be feeding your soul.
+. . . you will be feeding your soul.

 ‘It doesn’t take much.’